 Cast: Robert Downey Jr., Jude Law, Jared Harris, Noomi Rapace, Rachel McAdams

 Tomatometer score: 59 percent

 Synopsis: In his quest to solve the mysterious death of a crown prince, Sherlock Holmes (Downey Jr.) discovers a trail pointing to a devastating plan by criminal mastermind Professor Moriarty (Harris).
-With help of his loyal friend Dr. John H. Watson (Law) and a gypsy (Noomi Rapace) he rescues, Sherlock must confront the ‘Napoleon of Crime’ before it is too late.
+With help of his loyal friend Dr. John H. Watson (Law) and a gypsy (Noomi Rapace), he rescues, Sherlock and must confront the ‘Napoleon of Crime’ before it is too late.

 More about the film: The film serves as a sequel to Ritchie’s Sherlock Holmes (2009).
 Though bigger in terms of scale than its predecessor, the sequel’s overemphasis on action turned off critics and fans of the iconic fictional detective as well as Downey Jr.

 Yet, the high level of interest around the movie and Downey Jr. helped it earn a total worldwide gross of over USD 540 million on a budget of USD 125 million.
-Ritchie, however, didn’t return to direction for the next four years — the longest gap between any two of his movies.
+Ritchie, however, didn’t return to the direction for the next four years — the longest gap between any two of his movies.

 Image credit: Christopher Raphael – © 2011 Warner Bros.
 Entertainment Inc. – – U.S., Canada, Bahamas & Bermuda/IMDb